svaarala/duktape/doc/debugger.rst

   debug client messages (this allows an out-of-the-blue pause for instance), execution timeout etc.

-* **Checked**: bytecode executor executes opcodes one at a time, calling into the executor interrupt after every one.
+* **Checked**: bytecode executor executes opcodes one at a time, calling into the executor interrupt before every instruction.
 The interrupt detects line transitions, checks if any breakpoints or stepping related conditions are triggered, and peeks (but doesn't block waiting) for debug client messages.

 * **Paused**: bytecode executor calls into executor interrupt, and the executor interrupt processes debug client messages until the debug client issues some